cloudify-cosmo/cloudify-dev/vagrant/cloudify-manager/README.md

 <br>
 All VM's use the [Simple Manager Blueprint](https://github.com/cloudify-cosmo/cloudify-manager-blueprints/tree/master/simple) to simply (get it?) bootstrap cloudify on an existing machine.

+**Important: This vagrant environment requires vagrant version 1.7.1 and above**

 ## The *prod_docker* VM